- Spanish: Lobo

 It is a fact that the uncontrolled and indiscriminate killing of wolves destroys family groups and breaks the packs social structure.
 The consequences are very damaging and without the pack, lone wolves have no chance of hunting wild animals and so they will (and do) attack domestic livestock with greater intensity, increasing peoples mistrust and fear of this top level Iberian predator.

 After almost becoming extinct in Iberia in recent times, The Spanish government announced in early 2021 that there will soon be a complete ban on wolf hunting in Spain. (“In the next few days we will add the wolf to the list of protected species,” said Environment Minister Teresa Ribera).

 Of great satisfaction to all the environmental action groups and good news for the Iberian wolf but this decision has enraged the leaders of the Spanish hunting federation and its many members plus a lot of farming landowners whos livestock lives with the wolf populations.

 FAPAS has been platforming for many years for the government of Spain to once again allow the placement of carcasses from domestic livestock into wolf, bear and vulture areas.
 This would of course recover a source of food for iberian carrion wildlife that has depended on it for many years.
 Since the outbreak of Bovine spongiform encephalopathy (BSE or mad cow disease), the EU brought in laws enforcing the removal of carcasses from the countryside.
 This had led to a drastic shortage of carrion for the more well-known carrion eaters such as Griffon vultures and Red kites and has affected both wolves and bears in a similar way.

 Read more about the European Wolf, Canis Lupus on the website of FAPAS

-The wikipedia article is interesting
+The wikipedia article about the Iberian wolf is also interesting

 Wildside Holidays – Spain